 Abarim Publications' online Biblical Greek Dictionary

 The word θεος (theos) means God, but although that may seem like an open-and-shut case it really isn't.
 In fact, our word θεος (theos) is fantastically complicated.
 To start with, it also covers humans (John 10:34) and even what seems to be the devil (2 Corinthians 4:4).
 There's clearly more to the word θεος (theos) than simply offering a kind of genus for the Creator to be classified as.
+In the New Testament, this noun occurs 1340 times; see full concordance.
 Let's have a look at this mysterious word.

 When people began to call upon the Name

 Our word stems from a time when every detail of human existence was permeated with theology (in the broadest sense of the word), easily up to the modern levels of pervasion of the entertainment and health industries combined.
 And additionally, back then our word theos was understood in the etymological context of what it represented.
 It was a word that clearly came out of a verbal neighborhood that included everyday verbs and adjectives that all had to do with what theos meant.
 In other words: back then, even if you could find someone with absolutely no knowledge of theology, the word for God still actually meant something.
 It was a word like "shopper" that upon its inception was immediately and by everybody understood to describe a person who had something to do with a shop (whether a workshop or a place of retail), and which only after much usage attained the meaning of someone who purchases something in a shop rather than the proprietor of one (the verb "to shop" meant being a shopkeeper for about a hundred years, until the late 18th century when it came to mean to buy something).